-Gary Huggins, CEO of the National Summer Learning Association, is available for interviews on summer learning loss and solutions.
-Please contact Nancy Levesque, 410-856-1370 x200 or email@example.com, to schedule.
+Sarah Pitcock, Interim CEO of the National Summer Learning Association, is available for interviews on summer learning loss and solutions.
+Contact Nancy Levesque, Director, Marketing and Communications 410-856-1370 x200 or email@example.com, to schedule.

 - National Summer Learning Association (NSLA) Fact Sheet

-- National Summer Learning Association Summer Learning Tip Sheets for Parents
+- National Summer Learning Association Summer Learning Tip Sheets for Families

 - Research: High-quality summer learning programs can prevent summer learning loss and even produce gains for students.
 (RAND Corporation, Making Summer Count: How Summer Programs Can Boost Children's Learning, 2011) Read more summer learning research in brief from the National Summer Learning Association.

 - Infographic: Summer Learning and The Achievement Gap